leptos-rs/leptos/projects/tauri-from-scratch/README.md

 cargo new leptos_tauri_from_scratch
 ```

-Then, make our two seperate project folders.
+Then, make our two separate project folders.
 We need one for our actual app, 'src-orig' and the other is required when using `cargo tauri`
 ```sh
 mkdir src-orig && mkdir src-tauri
 ```